huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_function.md

 * `memory_size` - (Required, Int) Specifies the memory size(MB) allocated to the function.

 * `runtime` - (Required, String, ForceNew) Specifies the environment for executing the function.
-  If the function is created using a SWR image, set this parameter to `Custom Image`.
+  If the function is created using an SWR image, set this parameter to `Custom Image`.
   Changing this will create a new resource.

 * `timeout` - (Required, Int) Specifies the timeout interval of the function, ranges from 3s to 900s.